Prior to AdmissionAbout WKU

 - Printer: When you login to your online course(s) you will find your syllabi, articles and assignments.
 The majority of students find access to a printer imperative.
 While you may feel comfortable accessing documents online, having a hard copy of the course syllabus can prove useful.
 Also, having the ability to take notes and highlight main points in assigned readings can help you when studying and/or completing research projects.

 - Disk Space: 2 GB of disk space is required for software installation.
-Certain software components are required for full functionality of our online programs.
+Certain software components are required for full functionality of online courses.
 To run an automatic system check, visit our browser compatibility page.

 - Firefox is recommended for viewing all online courses in Blackboard.
 Other Internet browsers include Internet Explorer, Chrome, and Safari.
 Download Firefox for free here.